UnkindPartition/tasty/README.md

 It's easy to create custom providers using the API from `Test.Tasty.Providers`.

-### Runners
+### Ingredients

+Ingredients represent different actions that you can perform on your test suite.
+One obvious ingredient that you want to include is one that runs tests and reports the progress and results.

+Another standard ingredient is one that simply prints the names of all tests.

-It is possible to use alternative runners.
-For example, `tasty-golden` provides its own console runner which adds golden test management features.
+It is possible to write and use custom ingredients.
+For example, `tasty-golden` provides a new ingredient which adds golden test management features.

-Another example would be a runner that produces machine-readable test result descriptions, e.g. in the JUnit XML format.
-This one is not written yet, but contributions are welcome!

-You can create your own custom runner using the API from `Test.Tasty.Runners`.
+You can create your own ingredients using the API from `Test.Tasty.Runners`.

 ## Running tests in parallel